 Today, the breed has two different types: bench and field.
 Bench dogs are used in dog shows, while field dogs are used in hunting work.
 The breed remains the most popular Spaniel for working in the field.
 Their ability as hunter’s aides is nearly unmatched.
 However, they have also found much success elsewhere.

-As a breed, they have won the third Best in Show awards at the Westminster Kennel Club Dog Show, with a total of six.
-If this weren’t amazing enough, these unstoppable canines have even have talent for police work!
+As a breed, they have won the third Best in Show award at the Westminster Kennel Club Dog Show, with a total of six.
+If this weren’t amazing enough, these unstoppable canines even have a talent for police work!
 Their incredible sense of smell and loyalty has earned them a good place in K-9 units all over the world.

 There’s no doubt about it: this breed enjoys plenty of popularity.
 They are currently listed as #27 on the AKC’s popularity list out of 197 total breeds!